MarioGibney/bitcoin-security-research/Tracking Blockspace Market Development.md

 [graph as described]

-Things are looking at bit more optimistic.
+Things are looking at bit more optimistic!

+But things are still a pretty long way away from a steady smooth trajectory.

+Perhaps it's time to take a closer look at those apparent steps backward when unused blockspace suddenly increased again.

+## Economic Density

 ## Notes